Defensive Coordinator Gus Bradley’s First Test with Raiders

 It’s a first for many this week.

-A major first is Gus Bradley’s first helm as the Las Vegas Raiders defensive coordinator.
+A major first is Gus Bradley’s first regular season game as the Las Vegas Raiders defensive coordinator.

-As a refresher, back in January, Bradley was hired as the defensive coordinator for the Silver and Black.
+As a refresher, in January Bradley was hired as defensive coordinator for the Silver and Black.
 He replaced Paul Guenther.

 While Monday might be Bradley’s first official game as head coach Jon Gruden’s defensive coordinator, he has worked with Gruden in the past.

-Back in 2006, Bradley served as Gruden’s defensive quality assistant with the Tampa Bay Buccaneers.
-Gruden promoted Bradley to linebackers coach for both 2007 and 2008 seasons.
+In 2006, Bradley served as Gruden’s defensive quality assistant with the Tampa Bay Buccaneers.
+Gruden promoted Bradley to linebackers coach for the 2007 and 2008 seasons.

 Bradley has changed the defensive scheme in Las Vegas, switching to the 4-3 Cover 3 defense.
 He developed this defensive scheme with Pete Carroll during his tenure as a Seattle Seahawks defensive coordinator from 2009 to 2013.